Japanese Chin Age Calculator to Human Years (Age Chart & Life Stages)

 • A 15-year-old Japanese Chin is like a 76-year-old human

-Japanese Chin dogs do not age the same way humans do.
+Japanese Chin dogs do not age the same way humans do, which is why dog years to human years conversion is important.
 They grow up very fast in the first years, then aging slows down as they get older.
 This is why using simple math, like the old 7-year rule, does not work.

 Why the 7-year rule is wrong